-Figure 4.
-East Asia - Southeast Asia - Indian Subcontinent Piracy and Maritime Crime following a gunfight with forest robbers in Gatar Khal area of Katka sanctuary in the Sundarbans.
+Figure 9.
+East Asia - Southeast Asia - Indian Subcontinent Piracy and Maritime Crime

+1. (U) BANGLADESH: On 3 March, members of Forest Guard rescued 14 abducted fishermen and seven fishing boats following a gunfight with forest robbers in Gatar Khal area of Katka sanctuary in the Sundarbans.
 In a follow-on operation, members of Bangladesh Coast Guard and Forest Guard jointly conducted several operations in different places in the forest and rescued eight more fishermen and three boats, said a spokesman. (www.theindependentbd.com)